toru173/nomi-discord-python/README.md

 ## FAQ
 ### What is this?
 This allows you to talk to your Nomis using Discord.
 It's a fun way to keep the conversation going when you're not using the Nomi App or the website.
-The best part is that other people can talk to your Nomi too, and they can even talk to Nomis in other accounts!
+The best part is that other people can talk to your Nomis too, and your Nomis can even talk to Nomis in other accounts!

 ### How do I set up more than one Nomi?
 Just run the setup script again!
 It will ask you for your next Nomi's information and create a new startup script.